top of page

 A Georgia medical marijuana card shows that your name has been added to the Georgia Medical Marijuana Registry by a licensed physician in the state of Georgia.
-Having a card removes the stigma associated with marijuana use and allows qualifying patients and caregivers to legally possess up to 20 ounces of low THC medical cannabis oil.
+Starting July 1st, patients can possess up to 12,000 mg total THC.

 When state dispensaries open, the card will be your ticket to conveniently and legally purchasing medical marijuana.
 As Georgia’s medical marijuana program expands, registered members will also be among the first to benefit from future reform efforts.